If you’re joining us today for the first time, we bid you a warm welcome and extend a loving embrace. We’re so glad you’re here.

 As of 2017, some sources estimate there are upwards of 1 million embryos cryopreserved in the United States alone 1.
 Whether this number is on target or somewhat over-inflated is irrelevant.
 The numbers are absolutely mind-blowing regardless.
 This doesn’t include other countries where ART is also available.

-It’s obvious that we are left with an ENORMOUS gap in the IVF community.
+It’s obvious that we’re left with an ENORMOUS gap in the IVF community.
 Parents with frozen embryos have limited choices available to them and, unfortunately, all of these options bring great emotional suffering and pain in one way or another.
 There are minimal resources in place to help parents and families cope with this process in the years leading up to and following their decisions.
 There are simply no easy answers.

 Deciding what to do with leftover embryos is so overwhelming that the majority of people remain undecided due to lack of a proper support system to help them through the process…which means embryos are stuck in a frozen state indefinitely.
 In fact, in many cases, embryos are completely abandoned by grief-stricken parents.
 For those that continue to pay storage fees, they’re faced with significant moral, ethical, emotional, and spiritual decisions that often cripple and paralyze them.

-It is truly overwhelming.
+It’s truly overwhelming.

-We need a support system that understands.
+Clearly, we need a support system that understands.

 So, friends, at the Lord’s direction, this is exactly what we’ve set out to create.
 Support.
 Understanding.
 Community.